MinaProtocol/mina/README-dev.md

 }
 ```

-The exe will then package the overriden constants along with the genesis ledger and the genesis proof for the daemon to consume.
+The exe will then package the overridden constants along with the genesis ledger and the genesis proof for the daemon to consume.

 <b> 2.
-Constants that can be overriden at runtime are:</b>
+Constants that can be overridden at runtime are:</b>

 - genesis_state_timestamp
 - transaction pool max size